msikma/obsws-4to5/calls.md

 **Notes:**

-Information about the recording and virtual cam status has been moved to GetRecordStatus and GetVirtualCamStatus.
+* In v4, this one call also returned information about the recording and virtual cam status.
+As of v5, this has been moved to the separate **GetRecordStatus** and **GetVirtualCamStatus** calls.

 **See also:**

 * <a href="https://github.com/obsproject/obs-websocket/blob/6db08f960e8cdf93cf6afc7059d61dc3c811b465/docs/generated/protocol.md#getrecordstatus">GetRecordStatus</a>